maugavilla/well_hello_stats/tutorials/7_1_reliability.md

 actually super easy.
 We look at Cronbach’s alpha and McDonald’s omega total as two measures of reliability.
 Cronbach’s alpha is not a measure of reliability, but a measure of inter-item correlation, that approximates reliability when *tau-equivalence* assumption is met.
-On the other side, McDonald’s omega is an improved measure of reliability based on the congeneric measurement model (Cho & Kim, 2015)
+McDonald’s omega is an improved measure of reliability based on the congeneric measurement model (Cho & Kim, 2015)

 ## Cronbach’s alpha